pschaus/book_lepl1402/source/part1.rst

     >>> type(True)
     <class 'bool'>

 Java is a strongly typed language, too.
 However, there is a big difference to Python: Java is also a *statically typed* language.
-We will not discuss all the details here, but most of the time that means that you (the programmer) must indicate for *every* variable in your program what type of "things" it can contain.
+We will not discuss all the details here, but in Java that means that most of the time you (the programmer) must indicate for *every* variable in your program what type of "things" it can contain.

 Here is a simple Python program to calculate and print the area of a square: